nens/threedi-docs/source/d_checking_model_schematisation.rst

 Raster checker
 ^^^^^^^^^^^^^^
-The *Raster checker* is launched with the QGIS 3.4.5 version of the Plugin.
+The *Raster checker* is launched since the QGIS 3.4.5 version of the Plugin and now available for the LTR version.
 This tool checks the rasters for your 3Di model schematisation.
 The tool verifies for example:

 - The correct nodata value